Bart Biemans

-Bart Biemans (born 14 March 1988) is a Belgian professional footballer who plays as a centre back for FC Wezel Sport.
+Bart Biemans (born 14 March 1988) is a Belgian professional footballer who plays as a centre back for Wezel Sport.

 Career

 Playing for K.VV.
 Hamontlo (2923), K.F.C.
 Lommel S.K.
 (1986) and FC Eindhoven in his youth years, Biemans joined Willem II in 2005.
 Biemans played for several Willem II youth squads and became captain of the Willem II Reserve squad in 2008.
 Because of many injuries with defensive players like Danny Schenkel, Rens van Eijden and Angelo Martha, he made his debut in the lost away-match against AZ.

 After a three-year at Willem II, he signed to a two-year plus an option year contract with Roda JC on 22 June 2011.
 Though his had contract expired in 2014, and he had actually left the club after it, Biemans signed a new two-year deal in August 2014.